Pleached Screen hedge planting & care guide

 This guide covers planting and caring for your Pleached Screen hedge.
-If a landscape contractor is installing your pleached screen, please share this guide with them.
+If someone else is installing your pleached screen, please share this guide with them.

 Planting

-- Digging: Make a trench 400mm deep x 400mm wide for the full hedge length, or dig individual holes 400mm deep x up to 600mm wide.
-Save plenty of soil for backfilling.
-Loosen any compacted soil at the bottom and sides with a spade to help roots spread.
+- Dig a trench 400mm* deep x 400mm wide for the full hedge length, or individual holes 400mm* deep x up to 600mm wide (* note soil type planting adjustments above).
+Set aside plenty of soil for backfilling later.
+Use a spade to loosen any compacted soil (hardpans) at the bottom and sides of the trench/hole—this will help roots to grow into the surrounding soil.
+A tidy, well-prepared trench/hole sets your pleached screen up for success.

-- Planting: Place rootballs in the trench or holes, keeping trees straight, level, equidistant, and frames facing the same way.
+- Place rootballs in the trench/holes container, keeping trees straight, level, equidistant, and frames facing the same way.
 For a solid hedge, space them 1m apart (one screen per metre).
 Adjust until they’re aligned how you like, then backfill halfway with saved soil, packing it gently.
 Water well to settle it.
 Finish backfilling firmly and slowly add up to 20L (2 buckets) of water per screen.

 In Containers or Planter Box

-- Large Containers: Use quality potting/container mix—great for enclosed spaces, under and around the rootball.
-Follow the same planting steps above.
+- Large Containers: See Specifications for minimum internal container dimensions required for 45L Pleached Screens.
+Use quality potting/container mix—great for enclosed spaces, under and around the rootball.
+Follow the relevant planting steps above.

 - Open-Bottom Planters: Great for adding extra height!
 Use garden mix or topsoil under and around the rootball.
-Follow the same planting steps above.
+Follow the relevant planting steps above.

 Staking

-Support your screens while roots establish and anchor, especially in windy spots:
+Support your screens while roots establish and anchor:

 - Care: Check stakes occasionally to ensure they’re secure and not rubbing the trees.
 Remove them once growth is strong enough and the site is sheltered.
 Timing varies but could be as soon as a year after planting.